 Philips et al. (2018) study included 877 participants enrolled in a Dutch mother-child cohort (the Generation R cohort) between 2004 and 2005.
-Exposure to BPS - among others bisphenols and phthalate metabolites - was assessed in spot urine samples and fecundability was estimated by
+Exposure to BPS - among others bisphenols and phthalate metabolites - was assessed in spot urine samples and fecundability was estimated by time-to-pregnancy (TTP).
+BPS was detected in 70% of women urines with a median

 One Spanish case-control study explored the association between exposure to BPS and the risk of endometriosis (n=35 cases and n=89 controls).
 While a significant increased risk of endometriosis was reported in association with urine concentration of BPA, no association was observed with BPS (odds ratio [95% CI] = 1.4 [0.5-3.5]).
-However, BPS exposure level in this study population was low (detection rate =15%, geometric mean concentration = 0.1 ng/mL) (Peinado et al., 2020).
+However, BPS exposure level in this study population was low (detection rate =15%, geometric mean concentration = 0.1ng/mL) (Peinado et al., 2020).